lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 * coc-tsserver

-Intellisense for Javascript and Typescript.
+IntelliSense for JavaScript and Typescript.

 * coc-eslint